Wait & See (Risk): Commercial response

 Commercially, "Wait & See (Risk)" was a success in Japan.
-It became their third single to debut at number one on the Oricon Singles Chart, with over 804,570 units sold in its first week.
+It became their third single to debut at number one on the Oricon Singles Chart, with 804,570 units sold in its first week.
 Its first week sales made it the 13th highest on Oricon Database, their second single behind "Addicted to You" with 1.067 million first week units, and the only female artist to occupy the top twenty with three entries.
 It stayed at number one for a sole week, and spent a total of 21 weeks on that chart.
 By the end of 2000, the single was ranked at number three on Oricon's Annual 2000 chart; it sold 1,662,060 units by the end of the year.
 This became Utada's highest entry in that annual chart, the highest selling female recording artist based on single sales, and made "Wait & See (Risk)" the highest selling single of 2000 by a female recording artist.
-The single was certified Million by the Recording Industry Association of Japan (RIAJ) for physical shipments of one million units.
+The single was certified quadruple platinum by the Recording Industry Association of Japan (RIAJ) for physical shipments of 1.6 million units.

 The single debuted at number one on Tokyo Broadcasting System's (TBS) Count Down TV chart during the chart week of April 29, 2000, their fifth consecutive single to do so.
 The single stayed in the chart for 20 weeks, and was ranked at number four on their 2000 Annual Chart.
 The B-side track, "Fly Me to the Moon (In Other Words)", debuted at number 22 during the chart week of May 20, 2000.
 It slipped to number 87 the following week, and was present for two weeks.
 According to the Oricon Style database, the single is Utada's second highest selling single, and is currently ranked by Music TV Program as the fiftieth best selling single in Japanese music history, their third highest entry behind "Addicted to You" and "Automatic/Time Will Tell".